Helmets.org

 Plastics in helmets are not likely to harm you

-Summary: There is growing evidence that ingredients in some plastics may be harmful.
+Summary: There is growing evidence that ingredients in some plastics are harmful.
 Helmets are largely made of plastics, but the good news is that most of the plastics used are probably safe.
 There may be concerns about the plastic in polycarbonate shells, but they are not in contact with your skin while you ride.
 We think that the benefits of helmet protection far outweigh any risk from the materials.
 We have not dumped our own polycarbonate-shell helmets yet, but our polycarbonate water bottles are being reused for other things.

 Some of our most-used plastics have ingredients that may be harmful.
 Plastics are widely recognized as a major pollutant of the global environment.
 The witch hunt is on.
 Here is what we understand so far.